StreetMesh/.github/README.md

 A *StreetMesh Server* is software that runs on top of a standards-compliant web server.
 StreetMesh Servers perform a range of functionalities, including:

-* Hosting User Avatars, Public and Private Data
+* Hosting User Avatars and their Public and Private Data
-* Hosting 3D Tile Data, defining 3D environments
+* Hosting 3D Tile Data, giving shape to 3D environments
 * Authenticating User Identities
+* Registering Trustworthy StreetMesh Servers and Sites
-* Facilitating Transactions Between People
+* Facilitating Transactions Between People and Companies
 * Coordinating Peer-To-Peer Communication Channels
-* Registering Trustworthy StreetMesh Servers and Sites
-*
+* Networking Multiplayer Game State

 ### StreetMesh Browsers